vanwinlaw/drainable-combiner/README.md

-# thread-joiner
+# drainable-combiner
-A Project Zomboid mod that will auto combine all of the thread in the players inventory.
+A Project Zomboid mod that will auto combine all of the selected drainable in the players inventory.